xingzhao-ji/lab4/README.md

 Hash table v2: 16,443 usec
 ```

-Version 2 is about ~3.78x faster than the base (236,728 usec / 62,701 usec).
-The increase of speed is due to allowing threads to operate on different buckets concurrently rather than waiting behind a single lock.

-I also added 64-byte padding after each bucket’s mutex to avoid false sharing.
+Version 2 is around 3-4x faster than base.
+Now threads can actually work in parallel since different buckets have different locks.

 ## Cleaning up
 To clean up and remove the executables created, use this command:
 ```shell
 make clean
 ```